 In 1988, McLaren decided to launch a street legal car.
 These ultra-sports car were the true meaning of supercar.
 Built like a Formula race car with just enough adjustments to make them street-legal, the cars were limited to very low production numbers to increase their overall demand.
 The first issue of the McLaren was released in 1992, called the F1 and had a production output of 106 cars.

 McLaren struggled with their street car productions for a while and stopped producing them altogether.
 In 2010, however, the company decided to relaunch their sports cars under three distinct types: Sports, Super and Ultimate series.
-Each series would have limited productions and all of the cars would be released at different times.
+Each series would have limited productions and all the cars would be released at different times.

 McLaren Sports Series is the most accessible of all the cars.
 The 540C and 570S models are beautifully designed and have recently become available in the Spyder design.
-These are the highest production levels of all of the vehicles, and are limited to about 1,000 per model.
+These are the highest production levels of all the vehicles, and are limited to about 1,000 per model.

 The Super Series consists of the 550S in both coupe and Spyder style.
 The amazing car is designed much like their P1 race car and has more power than you can imagine driving.
 The car can reach 62mph from a standstill in 3 seconds and 124mph in 8 seconds.
 These are limited production cars and are based on demand.